linda-seiter/CMSC115_2258/unit4_project/README.md

 Enter order quantity: 30
 Order filled.
 Remaining inventory: 15
 Low stock.
-Time to restock.

 Enter order quantity: 10
 Order filled.
 Remaining inventory: 5
 Low stock.
-Time to restock.

 Enter order quantity: 20
 Insufficient inventory.
 Only 5 items left.
 Low stock.
-Time to restock.

 Enter order quantity: 5
 Order filled.
 Remaining inventory: 0
 Low stock.
-Time to restock.

 Inventory empty.
 ```

-To verify your implementation, you can run tests using the
+To verify your implementation, run tests using the `SalesAssistantTest` JUnit
-`InventoryManagerTest` JUnit class.
+class.

+- Several tests check various scenarios for low stock and insufficient
+  inventory.
+- One test checks for the presence of a `do-while` loop.

 ### Task 2: `for` Loop - Sales Assistant

-**Objective**: Implement the `SalesAssistant` class to simulate a sales
+**Objective**: The `SalesAssistant` class simulates a sales assistant to track
-assistant to track daily sales and assess progress towards a sales target.
-Use a
+daily sales and assess progress towards a sales target.
+The target and number of
-`for` loop to collect daily sales input, calculate cumulative sales, average
+days are input by the user.
+A `for` loop is used to collect daily sales from
+user input and calculate cumulative sales, average daily sales, days remaining,
-daily sales, and predict whether the target will be met by the end of the
+and a prediction of whether the target will be met by the end of the tracking
-tracking period.
-After collecting the daily sales, provide final feedback based
+period.
+After collecting the daily sales, final feedback is given based on
-on whether the target sales were met.
+whether the target sales were met.

-The implementation will be broken down into three phases:
+It is recommended to implement the code in three phases:

+- Phase 1: Loop to read daily sales and calculate cumulative sales
+- Phase 2: Compute average daily sales and remaining days
+- Phase 3: Predicted sales and provide feedback

-#### **Phase 1: Reading Daily Sales and Calculating Cumulative Sales**
+#### Phase 1: Reading Daily Sales and Calculating Cumulative Sales

-In this phase, the program will:
+Edit `SalesAssistant` to provide the following functionality:

 1. Prompt the user to input their sales target and the number of days they will
    be tracking their sales.